COVID-19: Ukraine updates list of red, green zone countries

-Compared to the previous week, Bosnia and Herzegovina and Liechtenstein again have been put on the red zone list, while Spain, the United States and Peru have been put on the green zone list.
+Compared to the previous week, the United Arab Emirates (UAE), the Maldives, Belgium, Bosnia and Herzegovina, Lithuania, Liechtenstein, and Chile have been put on the green zone list.

-Such popular tourist destinations as Georgia, the Dominican Republic, Egypt, Morocco, Mexico, Thailand, Tanzania, Tunisia, Turkey, Croatia, and Sri Lanka are still part of the green zone, while Albania, Bulgaria, the Maldives, the UAE, the Seychelles, and Montenegro remain in the red zone.
+Thus, such popular tourist destinations as Georgia, the Dominican Republic, Egypt, the Maldives, Morocco, Mexico, the UAE, Thailand, Tanzania, Tunisia, Turkey, Croatia, and Sri Lanka are part of the green zone, while Albania, Bulgaria, the Seychelles, and Montenegro remain in the red zone.

 Red zone

-As of March 12, a total of 51 countries were in the red zone (last week there were 54), including: Albania, Andorra, Austria, Belgium, Bosnia and Herzegovina, Brazil, Bulgaria, Chile, Cyprus, the Czech Republic, Estonia, France, Hungary, Israel, Italy, Jordan, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, the Maldives, Malta, Moldova, Monaco, Montenegro, the Netherlands, North Macedonia, Poland, San Marino, Serbia, the Seychelles, Slovakia, Slovenia, Sweden, the United Arab Emirates, Uruguay, and others.
+As of March 19, a total of 44 countries were in the red zone (last week there were 51), including: Albania, Andorra, Austria, Brazil, Bulgaria, Bahrain, Cyprus, the Czech Republic, Estonia, France, Hungary, Israel, Italy, Jordan, Kuwait, Latvia, Lebanon, Luxembourg, Malta, Moldova, Monaco, Montenegro, the Netherlands, North Macedonia, Poland, Saint Lucia, San Marino, Serbia, the Seychelles, Slovakia, Slovenia, Sweden, Uruguay, and others.

 Green zone

-As of March 12, the zone covers Ukraine and 142 other countries, including: Argentina, Armenia, Australia, Azerbaijan, Belarus, Bolivia, Canada, China, Colombia, Croatia, Cuba, Cyprus, Denmark, the Dominican Republic, Egypt, Finland, Georgia, Germany, Greece, Iceland, India, Indonesia, Iran, Ireland, Jamaica, Japan, Kazakhstan, Kenya, Kyrgyzstan, Madagascar, Morocco, Nepal, New Zealand, Norway, Oman, Pakistan, Panama, Paraguay, Peru, the Philippines, Portugal, Qatar, the Republic of Korea, Romania, the Russian Federation, Saudi Arabia, Singapore, Spain, Sri Lanka, Switzerland, Thailand, Tunisia, Turkey, the United Kingdom, the United States, Uzbekistan, Zimbabwe, and others.
+As of March 19, the zone covers Ukraine and 149 other countries, including: Argentina, Armenia, Australia, Azerbaijan, Belarus, Belgium, Bolivia, Bosnia and Herzegovina, Canada, Chile, China, Colombia, Croatia, Cuba, Cyprus, Denmark, the Dominican Republic, Egypt, Finland, Georgia, Germany, Greece, Iceland, India, Indonesia, Iran, Ireland, Jamaica, Japan, Kazakhstan, Kenya, Kyrgyzstan, Lithuania, Liechtenstein, Madagascar, the Maldives, Morocco, Nepal, New Zealand, Norway, Oman, Pakistan, Panama, Paraguay, Peru, the Philippines, Portugal, Qatar, the Republic of Korea, Romania, the Russian Federation, Saudi Arabia, Singapore, Spain, Sri Lanka, Switzerland, Thailand, Tunisia, Turkey, the United Arab Emirates, the United Kingdom, the United States, Uzbekistan, Zimbabwe, and others.

 Upon returning from those countries, no COVID-19 testing or self-isolation is required.